 Hello there!
-This is a post I recently wrote for the Herbal Academy, and thought you all would like it, too!
+This is a post I recently wrote for the Herbal Academy, and thought my readers would like it, too!
 This dandelion and fennel kombucha turned out so tasty, I definitely recommend giving it a try.
 The link at the bottom of this post will take you to the recipe.
 Also, be sure to check out the Herbal Academy’s new Herbal Fermentation mini course!

 What is Kombucha?